Anne Seymour (actress): Radio

 Seymour debuted on radio in Cincinnati in 1932.
-According to the 06/25/1938 issue of WLS Radio's "Stand By" magazine Seymour was living in the north side of Chicago.
+According to the 06/25/1938 issue of WLS Radio's "Stand By" magazine, Seymour was living in the north side of Chicago.
 In the early 1940s, she played Prudence Dane, the leading female role in the "historic serial" A Woman of America and starred as Mary Marlin in The Story of Mary Marlin, both on NBC.
-She was also a member of the casts of Joyce Jordan, Girl Interne, Tom Bradley, Against the Storm, and King Arthur, Junior.
+She was also a member of the casts of Joyce Jordan, Girl Interne; Tom Bradley; Against the Storm; and King Arthur, Junior.

 Television

 Seymour's first venture in television was a three-month role in Follow Your Heart, an NBC soap opera.
 "I hated every minute of it," she said.
+In 1961, she starred opposite Ed Wynn, in the “Rawhide” episode “25 Santa Clauses.”
 She also "had a running part on a CBS soap opera called The First Hundred Years."
+She played Dean Morse in the episode "Terror on the Campus" of Peter Gunn in 1959.
 She played Mrs. Barr in season 1, episode 15 of My Three Sons in 1961.
 She later starred in Empire, a 1962–63 series set in the modern American West.
 Turning her talents to comedy, she was a regular on The Tim Conway Show in 1970.

 She was a guest star on many American television series in the 1960s and 1970s.
 She appeared in two episodes of Perry Mason; in 1963 she played Hettie Randall in "The Case of the Festive Felon", and in 1964 she played Bonnie Mae Wilmet in "The Case of the Bullied Bowler".
-She portrayed Amelia Tarbell in Pollyanna (1960), Esther in the episode "Final Escape" of Alfred Hitchcock Presents (1985), and Miss Tilford in A Tree Grows in Brooklyn.
+She portrayed Amelia Tarbell in Pollyanna (1960), and Miss Tilford in A Tree Grows in Brooklyn.
 In a 1965 episode of Hazel entitled "A 'Lot' to Remember", she played Laura Kirkland.
+In 1966, she was a guest star in season 3, episode 12 of Bewitched.